Why bother to sequence your genome at home?

 - Check the flow cell.
 The flow cell is the most expensive single consumable in the run and some of them arrive dead.
 Before you load any of your own DNA onto one, you need to confirm it's alive.
 Slot the flow cell into the MinION, let it sit for 20 minutes to warm up (cold flow cells give misleading readings), and run the pore check in MinKNOW.
 A fresh flow cell should have around 1,200 working pores; you want at least 800 before using it.
 If the number is below 800, claim the warranty before you load anything on it.

 - Prepare the bench (or your preferred household surface).
 Wipe it down with 70% isopropanol.
 Label every tube you'll be using in advance with a Sharpie on the top - you'll be moving between eight or nine of them and it's easy to lose track.
-Move the extraction kit and the sequencing kit from the fridge to room temperature about 20 minutes before you start the wet lab work, as the reagents need to thaw.
+Pull the extraction kit and the sequencing kit out of the freezer and thaw them on ice (a polystyrene ice box works well - see the photo further down).
+The ligation and extraction kits both ship for storage at -20 °C, so before you buy them make sure you have a freezer that holds close to that.

 - Adaptive sampling only.
 Prepare your BED file, which is the list of genomic regions you want the sequencer to enrich.
-Take your list of genes, look up their coordinates on the reference genome (GRCh38, the standard human reference, downloadable from Ensembl or UCSC), pad each gene by ±100 kb to capture regulatory context,9 and merge any overlapping intervals.
-Total target size should stay below 5% of the genome so you can get over 30x coverage for your panel; under 1% works best.
+Take your list of genes and look up their coordinates on the reference genome (GRCh38, the standard human reference, downloadable from Ensembl or UCSC).9 Total target size should stay below 5% of the genome so you can get over 30x coverage for your panel; under 1% works best.
 Upload the BED file and the GRCh38 FASTA to MinKNOW.

 That's about 30 minutes of software, assuming nothing unusual.
 The rest is wet lab work.